Cradley Heath: Industry

 From the introduction of machine-based nail-making around 1830, Cradley Heath developed two prolific industries – chainmaking and nailmaking – which would remain strong for decades afterwards.
+The area became world-famous for "hand-hammered" or "country-work" chain, often produced by women for use in agriculture and mining.
+Despite a lack of direct records, it is believed chains and collars were also produced here for export to the United States for the slave trade.

 Among the metallurgical companies that were active in the area was the British Iron Company and its successor, the New British Iron Company, who operated a vast iron and steel works at Corngreaves from 1825 to 1894.
 The works expanded to include rivet and boiler shops and chain works; continuing under other owners until 1912.
-It was only during the 1980s recession that the iron-working industries based in Cradley Heath began to decline.
+Innovation continued into the 20th century with the firm Samuel Woodhouse & Sons at the Eagle Works became the first British manufacturer to produce electrically welded chain It was only during the 1980s recession that the iron-working industries based in Cradley Heath began to decline.

-Chain-making developed both as a cottage industry where outworkers produced smaller size chains in forges at the rear of their homes — women accounted for two-thirds of these workers — and in factories where both smaller and larger size chains were made.
+Chain-making developed both as a cottage industry where outworkers produced smaller size chains in forges at the rear of their homes – women accounted for two-thirds of these workers – and in factories where both smaller and larger size chains were made.
 Much of the factory output of larger chain was for ship anchors.
 In 1903, Samuel Woodhouse & Sons at the Eagle Works on Corngreaves Road became the first British manufacturer of electrically welded chain.
 Over the summer of 1910, around one thousand local women led and organised by Mary Macarthur of the National Federation of Women Workers, and supported by the Chain Makers' and Strikers' Association were involved in a ten-week-long Chainmakers' Strike.
-The women successfully campaigned for the implementation of the minimum rate of pay set by the Chain Trade Board — effectively doubling their wages.
+The women successfully campaigned for the implementation of the minimum rate of pay set by the Chain Trade Board – effectively doubling their wages.
 The dispute ended on the 22 October 1910 when the last of the employers agreed to pay the minimum wage.
-By 1934 there were 68 chain-works and chain-shops in Cradley Heath; almost a third of the total for Great Britain.
+The triumphant strike led to the construction of The Cradley Heath Workers' Institute, built using surplus strike funds.
+Opened in 1912, the "Stute" served as a social and industrial hub for nearly a century By 1934 there were 68 chain-works and chain-shops in Cradley Heath; almost a third of the total for Great Britain.
 Numbers declined after the Second World War but some outworking continued into the 1950s.
 The papers of the Cradley Heath Chainmakers' Trade Union are housed at the University of Birmingham Special Collections.

 The Workers' Institute, which stood in Lower High Street for almost 100 years, was rebuilt at the Black Country Living Museum in 2006, after being dismantled to make way for a bypass.